automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ostafrikasaurus.md

 # Ostafrikasaurus
-## Description: Could this have been the earliest known spinosaur?
+## Could this have been the earliest known spinosaur?